How we review applications

 License fees vary by the type of license and other factors.
 Learn more about license and hearing fees.

 You need to get a liquor license to offer any kind of alcohol.
 You can apply for a malt and wine license at the same time as a liquor and cordial license.

 You can apply for a special one-day liquor license, but only a nonprofit or a person running an event for a nonprofit can get a liquor and cordial license.
 Anyone else wanting a one-day liquor license can only get a license for wine and beer.

-You can sell your liquor license if it isn't a restricted.
-Restricted licenses have an "R" right before the license number.
+You can sell and transfer your liquor license if it isn't restricted, but you will need approval from the Licensing Board and the Alcoholic Beverages Control Commission.
+Restricted licenses have an "R" in the license number.

 You can start serving alcohol at 8 a.m. from Monday through Saturday.
 On Sundays, you have to start at noon, but you can request to start serving as early as 10 a.m.

-The Boston police may want to inspect your location when you apply for a license.
-If you get a violation, they can file it with or without a hearing.
-If there's no hearing, they won't take disciplinary action against your business.
-If there is a hearing, we'll let you know the date and time.
+The Boston police may want to inspect your location at any time.
+If you get a violation, the Board will review your case and decide whether you need a hearing.
+If there's no hearing, the Board won't take disciplinary action against your business.
+If there is a hearing, we will let you know the date and time.
 Learn about what happens at a hearing.